TEAMMATES/teammates/docs/staticAnalysis.md

 1. Go to `File → Settings → Other Settings → Checkstyle`.
 1. Set `Scan Scope` to `Only Java sources (including tests)`.
 1. Click the `+` to add a new configuration file.
 Browse for `teammates-checkstyle.xml` in the `static-analysis` folder.
 1. Click `Next`.
-Set the value of `basedir` to the path of your `teammates`* folder.
+Set the value of `basedir` to the path of your project folder.
 1. Click `Finish`.

-*Replace `teammates` with your local repository's name if you named it differently.

 #####Suppressing Checkstyle warnings